 through our agents who charge a markup.
 In majority of the cases, the costing

-of the tickets booked are either similar to the cost of the passes or slightly
+of the tickets booked are either similar to the cost of the passes for their itineraries.

 CLASS OF TRAVEL